andrew henderson menu

 The undefined number of employees makes Romania a better choice for those who aren’t necessarily in need of 10 or more employees (such as the requirement in Bulgaria).

-When it comes to tax, Romanian corporations pay profit tax on their worldwide income – that’s a flat 16% in Romania.
+When it comes to taxes, Romanian corporations pay a profit tax on their worldwide income – that’s a flat 16% in Romania.
 And while that’s quite a low percentage, it’s certainly not as low as some of the other jurisdictions in Europe.

 So, what sort of business should you create in Romania?